genebean/fbc-service-making-tools/README.md

 # FBC Service Making tools

 The tools in this repo are used to simplify processes used while having services online.

+## Assumptions

+- subfolders are named in YYYY-MM-DD fashion
+- Each subfolder contains a folder named output.
+That folder has a file named Worship YYYY-MM-DD.mp4

 ## Getting audio to Kiss 102.7

 1. Run `./create-mp3.sh` and pass it the folder with this weeks bits in it